-A maximum of four (4) Standing Offers will be issued as a result of this Request for Standing Offer.
+Two (2) Standing Offers may be issued as a result of this Request for Standing Offer.

 The call-up procedures require that when a requirement is identified, the authorized Call-up authority shall approach the offeror of the highest ranked standing offer (see 7.8.1 Offeror Ranking) to determine if the requirement can be satisfied by that offeror.
 If the highest ranked offeror is able to meet the requirement, the call-up is made against its standing offer.
 If that offeror is unable to meet the requirement, the authorized call-up authority will approach the offeror of the next ranked SO.